 - Debate some of the core academic approaches to decision-making coming from cognitive science, mathematics, statistics and operational research (Panel 2).

-- Hear about relevant contemporary research into AI, social and affective neuroscience and “conviction narrative theory” (Panel 3).
+- Hear about some new contemporary research into social and affective neuroscience and 'conviction narrative theory' (Panel 3)

-- Discuss several pilot projects aimed at helping decision-makers to confront radical uncertainty (Panel 4).
+- Discuss several pilot projects aimed at helping decision-makers in Whitehall and elsewhere to confront radical uncertainty (Panel 4).

-The schedule of talks and speaker biographies are available below.
+The schedule of sessions and speaker biographies are available below.

 Attending this event